 Surgical Option for Hyperhidrosis

-Thoracic sympathectomy is the most common -- and most effective -- surgery for hyperhidrosis.
+Thoracic sympathotomy is the most common -- and most effective -- surgery for hyperhidrosis.

-The goal of this surgery is to destroy or remove a portion of the sympathetic nerve.
+The goal of this surgery is to destroy a portion of the sympathetic nerve.
 Previously, surgeons would have to make a large incision in the chest or neck.
 Now, a less invasive method -- called endoscopic thoracic surgery (ETS) -- is used.
-This surgery usually is performed with instruments that measure almost 1/2 inch in diameter.
+This surgery often is performed in other centers with instruments that measure almost 1/2 inch in diameter.
 Surgeons at the University of Chicago Medicine now use needlescopic techniques to perform ETS with extremely slim instruments -- measuring only 1/8 inch in diameter.

 In ETS, the surgeon makes two small incisions in the patient's armpit in order to insert the instruments that destroy a part of the sympathetic nerve.
 Our physicians divide the nerve -- rather than clip the nerve -- providing a permanent and more effective solution.